 These six songs were previously only available in separate, very limited runs on cassette, CD, or vinyl releases featuring other experimental noise artists such as Zaimph, HOGRA, Agathocles, and Vomir.
 Being that I wrote this press release, I figure this might be an ideal time to throw my review of this album into the mix.
 We also have the album streaming in full.
-So, do me a favor… click play now, wait about 20 seconds, then read on.
+So, do me a favor… go click play now, wait about 20 seconds, then read on.

 First, the prerequisites – there are no guitars being shredded.
 There is no bass being throttled.
 This is clearly not a typical ‘Riff Relevant‘ style or genre, but in that same breath… this is so very HEAVY.

-Chilling, isolationist soundscapes from a doomed soul demonstrate the raw aural wails of times past, times dark, and times of unflinching ethereal turmoil. o Heiðrún pours from the mind and essence of Shy Kennedy – also known for her powerful vocal leadership of Pittsburgh’s doom metal quartet Horehound, as well as the creator and organizer of next month’s Descendants of Crom Festival.
+Chilling, isolationist soundscapes from a doomed soul demonstrate the raw aural wails of times past, times dark, and times of unflinching ethereal turmoil. o Heiðrún pours from the mind and essence of Shy Kennedy – also known for her powerful vocal leadership of Pittsburgh’s doom metal quartet Horehound, as well as the creator and organizer of next month’s Descendants of Crom heavy music festival.

 This is not a genre I normally listen to.
 I love my guitar riffs, those thundering bass lines, drums hammering until my head is counting pedal thumps per second.
 This has absolutely zero of what I typically want to hear.
 This is 100% pure vocal riffing and manipulations.
 While it may not be for everyone, I still think everyone should hear it at least once.